EMC China Lab

 Purpose

 The main objective of emi testing is to ensure that products do not cause electromagnetic interference to their surroundings, maintaining a clean and stable electromagnetic environment.
-By identifying potential interference issues, EMI testing helps prevent unnecessary electromagnetic pollution.
+By identifying potential interference issues, emi testing helps prevent unnecessary electromagnetic pollution.

 Types of Interference